gtwiggs/twiggsynth/README.md

 **_2/5/2024_**

-- Monophonic dual oscillator synthesis.
+- Monophonic synthesis.
+  - Suboscillator tied to main oscillator.
   - New notes replace prior notes.
   - If a note is held, it will resume playing after later notes are released.
   - Portamento for held notes.
 Resets when no notes are active.
 Fixed at 0.05s.